-According to the M+R Benchmarks study, online giving grew 13% from 2014 to 2015, and monthly online giving increased by 32%.
-Online fundraising is a technique expected to continue growing well into the future.
+According to the M+R Benchmarks study, online giving increased 23% from 2016 to 2017 and has been steadily on the rise, while monthly online giving has increased by 40%.
+With the exploding popularity of online fundraising, we anticipate that it will only continue to grow well into the future.

 Maybe your nonprofit hasn’t yet developed an online fundraising plan.
-Or, you do fundraise online, but are looking for a new, creative approach.
-Either way, here’s a list of some innovative online fundraising ideas that you can use to attract donors to your nonprofit.
+Or, you do fundraise online, but are looking for some fresh, innovative approaches.
+Either way, it’s time to brush up on your peer-to-peer fundraising chops and check out some online fundraising ideas that you can use to attract donors to your nonprofit.

 Peer-to-peer fundraising accounts for ⅓ of all online donations, so it’s one of the best online fundraising ideas out there.
 Encourage your networks to set up personal fundraising pages and fundraise for your nonprofit.